HackYourFutureBelgium/home/curriculum/behavior-strategy-implementation/suggested-study.md

   - [FreeCodeCamp](https://www.youtube.com/watch?v=909NfO1St0A)
   - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)

+---

 ## Class Recordings

-- **Students**: Here you can find recordings of this module from past classes.
-Enjoy!
-  - Do you have a favorite?
-Send a PR giving it a :+1:
+> - HYF modules are often updated, recordings from past classes may not match this gitbook
-- **Coaches**: When sending your PR's with links please ...
+> - When sending a PR's with recording links please ...
-  - Indicate which class you were teaching
+>   - Indicate which class you were teaching
-  - Which week it was (if the module is more than 1 week)
+>   - Which week it was (if the module is more than 1 week)
-  - Give your name
-  - and a helpful description
+>   - a helpful title or description

-## class-9-10
+### class-9-10

 > [Charles](https://github.com/cpauwels), [Sali](https://github.com/Sali-Almurshidi) & [Evan](https://github.com/)